What is a Credit Card, Charge Card or Debit Card?

 How many types of cards can I choose from in India?

 In India there are essentially three types of cards available, Visa, Master Card and Amex (American Express).
-Participating banks like Citibank or ICICI then issue these cards to the subscribers.
+Participating banks like ICICI then issue these cards to the subscribers.
 Both Visa and Master Card have been popular in India and have an almost equal market share and as for Amex, it is comparatively a new player in India and also it issues its cards only through American Express Bank.

 What is Gold, Silver or Classic/Executive Card?